Write a comment

 ready pancakes - step photo 16

-17. Now you can start packing the filling.
-Place 1.5 tablespoons of pâté on the edge of the pancake.
+17. Filling stage.
+Place 1.5 TBSP pâté on edge of pancake.

 making pancakes with chicken liver - step photo 17